-A good knowledge of social and legal environment of a business can induce, in some cases, a 60% to 25% reduction of payroll tax rate applied to earnings when the director is self-employed.
-This can also benefit its sales force and/or certain categories of employees.
+A good knowledge of the social and legal environment of a business can result, in some cases, in a 60% to 25% reduction of the payroll tax rate applied to earnings if the director is self-employed.
+This can also benefit sales force and/or certain categories of employees.

-It is possible to modify and adjust the status of the director in respect of social organizations to drastically reduce the required contributions; they apply to pension schemes, sickness, or retirement.
+It is not possible to modify and adjust the status of the director in respect to social organizations to drastically reduce the required contributions; they solely apply to pension schemes, sickness, or retirement.

 Indeed, the Code of Social Security determines, through clearly defined coverage criteria, membership in a particular social status, himself setting the payroll tax rate and applicable mandatory membership organizations.

-The optimization of social status can significantly impact on the "social pressure".
-It is then essential to define the best contributions-benefits that take into account the age of the insured and his family status.
+The optimization of social status has a significant impact on "social pressure".
+It is then essential to decide the best contributions-benefits that take into account the age of the insured and his familial status.

-In most cases, this optimization will lead to retain the employed-status.
+In most cases, this optimization will lead to retention of the employed-status.

 For benefits provided under this scheme, those relating to the coverage of the "disease" will remain the same.
 Only pension benefits and retirement will be slightly affected.

-However, there are various tax provisions that enable a director to additionally fund his individual retirement and pension plans through insurance contract.
-Of course, the solution is perfectly legal.
-It follows from the perfect knowledge of the Social Security Law, Business Law and Labor Law in particular.
-But it is also the result of our Lawyers knowledge and know-how, acquired over a long period of practice.
+Nevertheless, there are various tax provisions that enable a director to additionally fund his individual retirement and pension plans through an insurance contract.
+Assuredly, the solution is perfectly legal.
+It derives from thorough knowledge of the Social Security Law, Business Law and Labor Law in particular.
+Additionally, it is the result of our attorney’s knowledge and experience acquired over a long period of legal practice.

-As an example, here is a detailed test case (experienced):
+For instance, here is a detailed test case (experience):

 |